Mortgage Q&A: “How much do mortgage brokers make?”

 It’s recommended that you shop for a mortgage by gathering rate quotes online, at your local bank/credit union, and also via a mortgage broker or two.
 You’ll never know who might have the best rate/terms unless you actually take the time to shop around!

-Read more: How does a mortgage broker get paid?
+Read more: Why use a mortgage broker?